MaheshTK/MaheshTK.github.io/_posts/2016-08-03-manipulating-pdf-files.markdown

 While CPDF is more powerful and is best choice for personal uses, PDFTK is a general purpose licence which can be used at any application.

-## Combine pdf files

-There are various ways, which can be used to combine various files.
-One can select pdf files, respective page ranges, collate files, reverse page order and combination of all above.

 ### Operating single file

 Extract some pages from file